renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Getting answers with the help of two actual people**

-<a id="orgc40bf64"></a>
+<a id="orge5b7bbe"></a>

 ### Clear feedback

-We easily save time by acting on the right feedback and making good bets.
+We easily save time by acting on good feedback and making good bets.
 They lead us when acting on their clues.

 **Our initial perception** She prepares for her upcoming week with the help of the Gudeeds app volunteer scheduling app.